kaminiwalunj/AI-102-AIEngineer/Instructions/15-computer-vision.md

                     if landmark not in landmarks:
                         landmarks.append(landmark)

-            # Get celebrities in this category
-            if category.detail.celebrities:
-                for celebrity in category.detail.celebrities:
-                    if celebrity not in celebrities:
-                        celebrities.append(celebrity)

     # If there were landmarks, list them
     if len(landmarks) > 0:
         print("Landmarks:")
         for landmark in landmarks:
             print(" -'{}' (confidence: {:.2f}%)".format(landmark.name, landmark.confidence * 100))

-    # If there were celebrities, list them
-    if len(celebrities) > 0:
-        print("Celebrities:")
-        for celebrity in celebrities:
-            print(" -'{}' (confidence: {:.2f}%)".format(celebrity.name, celebrity.confidence * 100))

 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, observing that in addition to the image caption and tags, a list of suggested categories is displayed along with any recognized landmarks or celebrities (in particular in the **building.jpg** and **person.jpg** images).
+2. Save your changes and run the program once for each of the image files in the **images** folder, observing that in addition to the image caption and tags, a list of suggested categories is displayed along with any recognized landmarks (in particular in the **building.jpg** image).

 ## Get brands in an image

 Some brands are visually recognizable from logo's, even when the name of the brand is not displayed.
-The Computer Vision service is trained to identify thousands of well-known brands.
+The Vision service is trained to identify thousands of well-known brands.

 1. In the **AnalyzeImage** function, under the comment **Get brands in the image**, add the following code: